danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 ### Securing ingress traffic with the Kubernetes Gateway API

-The application routing add-on supports syncing secrets from Azure Key Vault (AKV) for securing Gateway API ingress traffic with Transport Layer Security (TLS) termination or Server Name Indication (SNI) passthrough.
+The application routing add-on supports syncing secrets from Azure Key Vault (AKV) for securing Gateway API ingress traffic with TLS termination.
 Follow the steps below to create certificates and keys to terminate TLS traffic at the Gateway.

 #### Required client/server certificates and keys